adrabi-abderrahim/flutter_todo_demo/README.md

 Flutter Todo App Demo

-This application is a simple demonstration to use Flutter.
+This application is a simple demonstration.